Kenya travel advice

 - in Nairobi

-- in the coastal region, including in Mombasa and Malindi
+- in the coastal region, including Mombasa and Malindi

-- in the Mandera, Wajir and Garissa counties, near the border with Somalia
+- in the Lamu, Mandera, Wajir and Garissa counties, near the border with Somalia

-Foreigners have been targeted in some attacks.
-Further attacks cannot be ruled out.
+Foreigners have been targeted, and further attacks cannot be ruled out.

 Targets could include: